 (package-initialize)

-Then to find and install a new package, use M-x list-packages, find the package in the list and click on Install.
+Then to find and install a new package, use M-x list-packages

-Solarized theme
+I use Solarized theme palette.

-I also have an alias in my .bashrc to open emacs directly in light mode:
+I also have an alias in my .bashrc

 alias emacsl="emacs --eval \"(load-theme 'sanityinc-solarized-light t)\""

-Note: a theme can be “unloaded” using M-x disable-theme.
+Note: a theme can be “unloaded” using M-x disable-theme

 I’ve also created some keybindings to switch between light and dark themes: